• Home

 Newer versions of LaunchDarkly SDKs replace users with contexts

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
-To learn more, read Contexts and segments.
+To learn more, read Contexts.

-Each SDK lets you designate anonymous contexts or users.
-Anonymous contexts or users don't appear on your Contexts list, so you can't search for them, and you can't search for or autocomplete by their keys.
+Each SDK lets you designate anonymous contexts.
+Anonymous contexts don't appear on your Contexts list, so you can't search for them, and you can't search for or autocomplete by their keys.
 If you use multi-contexts, you can choose to make only some contexts anonymous.
+To learn more, read Multi-contexts and context instances.

-In client-side SDKs, if you don't provide a key or set it to null, and set anonymous to true, then the SDK generates a random key for you.
+In some client-side SDKs, if you don't provide a key or set it to null, and set anonymous to true, then the SDK generates a random key for you.
+If you generate keys for anonymous contexts, session IDs or UUIDs work best.

 Details about each SDK's configuration are available in the SDK-specific sections below.